 The statistic is based on the international “System Average Interruption Duration Index” (SAIDI), which measures the total duration of electricity blackouts longer than three minutes for the average customer.

 Germany's security of supply is among the best in Europe, according to the Council of European Energy Regulators (CEER).
 In the CEER's 2018 comparison of 2016 figures, the country’s SAIDI score including exceptional disruptions ranked second in the European Union.
 Only Switzerland fared better.
 By contrast, the UK, France and Spain each had around 50 minutes of disruptions per year.
 Romania had the longest interruptions, averaging 371 minutes.

 Generally, security of supply strongly correlates with the share of underground electricity cables.
-In Germany, 80 percent of its 1.8 million kilometres of cables are buried, whereas in the US – with around 40 percent – and Australia and many Southern European countries, this share tends to be lower.
+In Germany, more than 80 percent of its 1.8 million kilometres of cables are buried, whereas in the US – with around 40 percent – and Australia and many Southern European countries, this share tends to be lower.
 This makes the grid more vulnerable to being disrupted, for example by fallen tree branches.

 The sources of energy generation so far have little impact on security of supply.
 But grid operators in Germany have to go to great lengths to balance asymmetric production of green electricity across their networks.
 The amount of so-called “re-dispatch measures” has risen strongly.
 Redispatch is when the grid operator forces a power station to lower production in a region with oversupply, and directs another plant in a low-production region to higher output.
 The cost is passed on to consumers.

 For more details on Germany's electricity network, read the dossier The energy transition and Germany’s power grid and the factsheets Re-dispatch costs in the German power grid and Set-up and challenges of Germany's power grid.